Beer tower

 A beer tower (also known as a portable beer tap, a tabletop beer dispenser, a triton dispenser or a beer giraffe) is a beer dispensing device, sometimes found in bars, pubs and restaurants.
 The idea behind beer towers is that several patrons in a group can serve themselves the amount of beer they want without having to order individually.

 The device comes in a variety of sizes, most often double to triple the size of standard beer pitchers that hold around 48-60 USoz of beer.

 Early versions came in the shape of a four-foot tall plastic cylinder attached to a beer tap at the bottom.
 Current models sometimes have several dispensing valves, to allow for simultaneous dispense.

 Chilling of the beer is usually achieved with ice chambers or with freezable ice packs; these are traditionally located internally, but may be external for increased hygiene when handling.
 The actual dispense mechanism is usually in the form of a simplified beer tap or designed pouring mechanism.

 History

 The ancestor of the modern beer tower was called a portable keg tap or a picnic tap, since the device was mostly used at outdoor events, such as picnics.
 They were significantly larger than modern beer towers.
 The method involved manually pumping air into the beer container; the resulting pressure within the container would force the beer out the tap.
 There was also a variant with lager beer barrels that stood upright, allowing gravity to force the beer out the tap, which is the principle of the modern day system.

-At present, beer towers are not merely a dispenser, but serve more as a promotional item for beer brands.
-They allow consumers to interact directly with their product (the beer) and can also be customized and show the beer logo in large size.
-High quality customization is very appealing to beer brands as beer towers tend to generate attention, and people often post them on social media.